numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/session.md

             timeout: 60s
 ```

-The yaml snippet above contains an example spec of a _reduce_ vertex that uses sliding window aggregation.
+The yaml snippet above contains an example spec of a _reduce_ vertex that uses session window aggregation.
 As we can see,
 the timeout of the window is 60s.
 This means we no data arrives for a particular key for 60 seconds, we will mark
 it as closed.